School of Medicine

 The Pulmonary Diseases and Critical Care Medicine Fellowship at UC Irvine's School of Medicine is a fully accredited three-year program designed to train clinicians to deliver high-quality, skilled care to patients.
 Our highly competitive program, run by leading interventional pulmonologists, provides selected fellows with clinical research career opportunities in academic pulmonary and critical care.
 In addition to assuring competency and proficiency in medical care, our goal is to help fellows achieve independence and confidence in all clinical, academic, and educational endeavors.

-The Occupational Medicine residency program is based in the Division of Occupational Medicine, Department of Medicine.
+The Occupational Medicine Residency Program is based in the Division of Occupational and Environmental Medicine, Department of Medicine.
 It is intended for physicians who are seeking certification by the American Board of Preventive Medicine in the field of Occupational Medicine.
 A prerequisite to participation is a minimum of one year of postgraduate clinical training in a primary care discipline.
 The program generally expects entering residents to have completed a three-year primary care residency or the equivalent.
 The objective of the program is to train physicians to be specialists and leaders in the fields of occupational and environmental medicine.
 During the two year program, residents are provided academic foundation in occupational medicine, industrial hygiene, environmental toxicology, and epidemiology.
-Residents complete a Master of Science degree program in Environmental Health Sciences and toxicology.
-The program also includes didactic and clinical training, and field experience in occupational health and safety.
+Residents complete a Master of Science degree program in Environmental Health Sciences.
+The program also includes didactic and clinical training and field experience in occupational health and safety.
 Upon completion of training, the resident is qualified to enter the specialty practice of occupational medicine as a consultant or in an occupational medicine specialty practice, workplace setting, government agency, or academic institution.

 The Psychiatry Residency Training Program is a four-year program that fosters academic excellence and broad clinical experience in general psychiatry.
 Residents receive extensive supervised training in psychopharmacology and various modalities of psychotherapy.
 Opportunities for research abound with expert faculty available to provide guidance.
-The core curriculum includes weekly didactic seminars and supervised clinical experiences in the following areas: adult inpatient and outpatient psychiatry, child and adolescent psychiatry, geriatric psychiatry, primary care, neurology, emergency psychiatry, consultation and liaison psychiatry, forensic psychiatry, and addiction psychiatry.
-Throughout their training, by treating a highly diverse patient population, residents acquire competency in culturally-sensitive psychiatric assessment and treatment as well as with different systems-based practices.
+The core curriculum includes weekly didactic seminars and supervised clinical experiences in the following areas: adult inpatient and outpatient psychiatry, child and adolescent psychiatry, geriatric neuropsychiatry, primary care, neurology, emergency psychiatry, consultation and liaison psychiatry, forensic psychiatry, and addiction psychiatry.
+Throughout their training, by treating a highly diverse patient population, residents acquire competency in culturally-sensitive psychiatric assessment and treatment, as well as with different systems-based practices.
 The primary teaching site for the residency program is the UC Irvine Medical Center, a 412-bed acute care hospital that provides tertiary and quaternary care, ambulatory and specialty medical clinics, behavioral health, and rehabilitation.
-The residency teaching affiliates include Long Beach Veterans Affairs Healthcare System, Long Beach Memorial Medical Center, and Orange County Behavioral Health.
-Elective rotations are available at the UC Irvine Outreach Clinics such as the Student Health Center, as well as at Kaiser Permanente sites, Pat Moore Foundation, John Henry Foundation, DHS Patton, Village of Hope, and Royale Health Care Center.
+The residency teaching affiliates include Long Beach Veterans Affairs Healthcare System and the Orange County Behavioral Health.
+Elective rotations are available at the UC Irvine Outreach Clinics such as the Student Health Center, Kaiser Permanente, John Henry Foundation, and DHS Patton.
 The flexible curriculum and supportive faculty allow residents to pursue elective interests in research, teaching, and administrative psychiatry, ensuring attainment of the residents' career goals.
-The program includes a broad array of full-time, part-time, and volunteer clinical and research faculty who are truly dedicated to the teaching mission
+The program includes a broad array of full-time, part-time, and volunteer clinical and research faculty dedicated to the teaching mission.

 The Department of Radiological Sciences has an ACGME-approved four-year residency program in diagnostic radiology based at UC Irvine Medical Center and integrated with Veterans Affairs Long Beach Healthcare System.
-There are also month-long Pediatric Radiology rotations at Children’s Hospital of Orange County and Children's Hospital of Los Angeles.
+There are also month-long Pediatric Radiology rotations at Children’s Hospital of Orange County.
 The objectives of the program are (1) to train competent radiologists with a solid background in all modalities of imaging and interventional procedures, (2) to provide a conducive atmosphere and to encourage opportunities for residents to participate in translational and basic science research as well as patient care quality improvement and healthcare economics, and (3) to provide elective periods in which residents have the opportunity to increase their clinical radiology expertise or to work on research projects during their residency training.
 The residency program includes sub-specialized training in interventional, cardiothoracic, abdominal, pediatric, musculoskeletal radiology, as well as breast imaging, neuroradiology, and molecular imaging.
 Residents are exposed to a variety of modalities including radiography, fluoroscopy, computed tomography (CT), magnetic resonance imaging (MRI), ultrasonography, mammography, nuclear medicine, and molecular imaging.
 All residents participate in scholarly activities and are encouraged to complete at least one research project during the program.
-The program provides a month-long research time.
+The program provides a month-long research block; residents are required to complete at least one scholarly project during residency.
 Candidates are accepted for six positions at the PGY-2 level for the four-year program.
 Fellowships are available for an additional year in specialized areas following the successful completion of the residency.
 The newest technologies in the field of radiological sciences are available at UC Irvine Medical Center and affiliated institutions.
 The program sponsors a four-week course in radiology-pathology correlation training, as well as training in radiology physics.

-The Residency Training Program in Radiation Oncology is designed to prepare suitably qualified applicants for academic and clinical practice careers in radiation oncology.
-Candidates enter a four-year program which includes clinical experience, didactic lectures and integrated research experience.
-Unique opportunities exist for training in the use of interstitial and intracavitary treatment using radionuclides and specially designed applicators as well as a variety of high-dose external beam technologies such as IMRT, radiosurgery, and VMAT/IMAT.
+The Residency Training Program in Radiation Oncology is designed to prepare suitably qualified individuals for academic and clinical practice careers in Radiation Oncology.
+Candidates enter a four-year program which encompasses clinical service, didactic teaching, and integrated research experience.
+Beyond exposure to a variety of conventional and precision-oriented external beam treatment technologies such as IMRT, SRS and SBRT, opportunities exist for training in interstitial and intracavitary brachytherapy using special applicators.
+Clinical applications based on fundamental principles in Radiation Physics and Biology are emphasized, while trainees attain competence in implementing multidisciplinary cancer care based on sound judgment of evidence-based medicine.
 The program includes rotations at three participating hospitals: UC Irvine Medical Center, Veterans Affairs Long Beach Healthcare System, and Long Beach Memorial Medical Center.

 The Spinal Cord Injury Medicine Fellowship is a one year accredited program.
 The Fellow rotates through 3 teaching institutions: the Veterans Affairs Long Beach Healthcare System (VALBHS), Rancho Los Amigos National Rehabilitation Center, and University of California, Irvine (UCI).
 The Spinal Cord Injury Center at the Veterans Affairs Long Beach Healthcare System (VALBHS) is one of the largest SCI inpatient units in the Veterans Healthcare System with 77 maximum bed capacity.
 Inpatient units treat complex medical/surgical cases, which include ventilator-dependent respiratory care.
 Outpatient services include general and focused primary care for Geriatric patients and SCI patients with diabetes.
 There are specialty clinics, such as surgical care (urology and plastic surgery), upper extremity restoration (tendon transfers), annual evaluations, shoulder clinic, orthotic wheelchair clinics and driver's training.
 Rancho Los Amigos National Rehabilitation Center (RLANRC) is a world renowned rehabilitation hospital with unique learning opportunities including spasticity, post-polio, and orthopedic rehabilitation clinics.
 In addition, RLANRC provides experiences in pediatric spinal cord disorders in acute, subacute, and rehabilitation settings, care of spinal bifida patients and an opportunity to learn about problems associated with transition from childhood to adulthood in persons with SCI.
 UCI is a level 1 trauma center which offers the SCI fellow the opportunity to understand the multi-disciplinary approach for the acute management of traumatic spinal cord injury.
 The Fellow will learn the clinical pathway guidelines for the critical care management of acute traumatic spinal cord injury and to understand the role of the physiatrist consult in the care of the acute spinal cord injured patient.
 In addition to the academic and clinical work, our fellows are expected to participate in performance improvement projects, shadow the chief/program director to various hospital-wide administrative meetings and actively participate in research.